helixml/docs/content/helix/develop/apps/index.md

 - quick-start
 ---

-Helix Apps make it quick and easy to build an AI-powered application.
-In a nutshell, an App is a collection of configuration telling Helix what model to use, how to use it, what data to leverage, and so on.
+Helix makes it quick and easy to build an AI-powered applications.
+In a nutshell, an App configures Helix by telling it what model to use, how to use it, what data to leverage, and so on.

 You can deploy Apps in three different ways: via the UI, using the CLI, or via a connection to a [GitHub repository](/helix/develop/github-apps/index.md).

-This page shows you how to create and configure an App.
+This page explains how to create and configure an App.

 ## Creating an App